 Tank 50 continues to be in service as a receipt tank for Effluent Treatment Project bottoms and as a feed tank to the Saltstone Facility.
 As the primary interface tank between the Tank Farms and Saltstone, Tank 50 is a critical resource in salt disposition.
 Tank 48, which contains approximately 250,000 gallons of precipitate from the original startup of the ITP process, was evaluated for possible return to the tank farm system.
 The Department considers recovery of Tank 48 as a critical element in assuring sufficient tank space is available to prepare and feed salt solutions to SWPF in an efficient manner.
-The current recovery plan is based on disposal of this material through the Saltstone Facility.
-However in addition to the 3116 issues, technical challenges must be resolved and reanalysis of acceptable organic levels in facilities downstream of the tank farms is currently in progress.
-A team has been chartered to define an achievable and allowable end state for the Tank 48H Project.
+Technical challenges must be resolved in order to safely return Tank 48 to service including issues with organic levels in facilities downstream of the tank farms.
+A team was chartered to define an achievable and allowable end state for the Tank 48H Project.
 The team divided this major activity into three tasks: 1) identify a reasonable range of potassium tetraphenylborate (KTPB) residual quantities to be left in Tank 48H at the end of the project along with the technical basis and assumptions through a parametric evaluation, 2) identify a reasonably conservative KTPB degradation rate based on Savannah River National Laboratory studies, and 3) determine the impact of various residual amounts of KTPB on the downstream processes after Tank 48H is returned to service.
-In parallel, laboratory testing of a backup disposition path is being conducted to establish expected performance levels for destruction efficiency and gas generation rates.
-By early calendar year 2006, DOE should have sufficient data on returning Tank 48 to service to provide a more definitive IP commitment based on a reliable work scope and schedule.
+Based on the results of these work activities, DOE provided to the Board a technical evaluation of acceptable Tank 48 residual levels on April 4, 2006 and closed Commitment 3.8.